 - Books, audiobooks, music and magazines are loanable for 3 weeks

-- Lucky Day books are loanable for 1 week with 1 optional renewal
+- Lucky Day books are loanable for 1 week with 1 automatic renewal

 - DVDs/Blu-rays are loanable for 1 week